-When asked about improving imagination, scientists always spoke in clearly virtue-theoretic terms.
+When asked about improving imagination, most scientists spoke in clearly virtuetheoretic terms.
 For example, how can you help a student to imagine more effectively if they were stuck on a problem?
 The PI of the genetics lab answered:

 I mean, primarily I think just by suggesting that they try this that or the other thing.
 But to be honest with you, I often just leave students on their own.
 I'm always very happy to talk to them if they have ideas or results, but I don't like so much to tell students what to do.
-Because I think, too much of that stifles their imagination...But I think it's a bit tricky, the job of the lab head, because science is a creative activity, and if the only creator is the PI, that's not very good.
+Because I think, too much of that stifles their imagination ...
+But I think it's a bit tricky, the job of the lab head, because science is a creative activity, and if the only creator is the PI, that's not very good.
 Even if the PI is super creative, if that person essentially inhibits the creativity of others, then that might be negative.
 (C1, interview, 22/05/2019)

 For this PI, it is important to let people develop their own powers of imagination.
 If there is too much guidance from the boss, students might turn off their imaginations.
-According to virtue epistemologists who focus on skill, this is good advice: skills can only be acquired through the effort of the agent.
-Virtues cannot be gained through testimony alone.5